10 Tips to Manage In Home Caregivers

 Issues with any or all of these may potentially expose you or a family member to issues of safety, abuse or neglect.
 You can ask the agency to confirm in writing that the caregiver has a perfectly clear background check.
 Because of staffing shortages, agencies have become more lenient in accepting caregivers with poor driving records or minor criminal citations.

 You can request to interview several caregivers and select the one you feel will be the best fit.
-Hiring and managing an in home caregiver is a two-way relationship.
+Hiring and learning to manage in-home caregivers is a two-way relationship.

 3) Ask About In Home Caregiver Turnover

-Staffing turnover averages 50% at in home care companies.
-This means that the in home caregiver assigned may leave employment after several weeks.
+Staffing turnover averages 50% at in-home care companies.
+This means that the in-home caregiver assigned may leave employment after several weeks.
+Turnover can be frustrating for families as they learn to manage in-home caregivers.

 4) How Is Time Kept and Billed?

-The better in-home care companies use automated time and attendance systems whereby the caregiver “calls in” from the home of the client and “calls out” when leaving.
+In-home care companies committed to a higher level of quality care use automated time and attendance systems whereby the caregiver “calls in” from the home of the client and “calls out” when leaving.
 This serves as a time clock to ensure billing occurs only for the time the caregiver is in the home.

 Automated systems alert the agency if the caregiver does not call in at the scheduled time.
-If a paper system is used, request a copy of time keeping to be included with the invoice so that the accuracy of the reported schedule can be verified.
+If a paper system is used, request a copy of timekeeping to be included with the invoice so that the accuracy of the reported schedule can be verified.
+Reviewing this paperwork is key to learning to manage in-home caregivers.

 5) Participating in Honest and Ethical Behavior

-Typical are older adult clients who tell their in-home caregiver to leave early and sign to falsify the time sheet so that the caregiver is paid for the entire time.
-This request results in concerns of dishonesty for the caregiver who knowingly falsifies paperwork at the request of the client and them may be terminated.
+Typical are older adult clients who tell their in-home caregiver to leave early and sign to falsify the timesheet so that the caregiver is paid for the entire time.
+This request results in concerns of dishonesty for the caregiver who knowingly falsifies paperwork at the request of the client and then who may be terminated.

 6) Ask About the No Call – No Show Policy